penghuitao/PenghuiTao/_posts/2024-03-10-Chain-Mediation-Model.md

 ---

 <p>In my last blog, I introduced the parallel mediator model.
 In addition to the parallel mediation model, another common model with two mediator variables is the chain mediation model.
 In this model, there is a temporal sequence between the two mediator variables.
-As shown in the figure below, the mediator variable M1 comes first, followed by M2. <b>As before, I'd like to emphasize that if you want to provide a strong mediation test, I suggest you use an experimental design</b></p>
+As shown in the figure below, the mediator variable M1 comes first, followed by M2. <b>In addition, I'd like to emphasize that if you want to provide a strong mediation test, I suggest you use an experimental design</b>.</p>

 <img src="{{ '/assets/img/20240123/CM1.jpg' | prepend: site.baseurl }}" id="about-img" style="width: 50%; max-width: 800px;">